- Despite having created the most effective Covid-19 vaccines, the US is falling behind other countries in our vaccination rate.

 - My unvaccinated patients have a variety reason for remaining unvaccinated.

-- Some unvaccinated patients can be convinced that a Covid-19 vaccination is in their best interest, but not all.
+- Some unvaccinated patients can be convinced that a Covid-19 vaccination is in their best interest, but not most.

 The US is progressively falling behind other countries when rated on the percent of population that is vaccinated against Covid-19.
 Although we began at the top of the list, as of late September 2021 we have dropped to 43; even Vermont, which is our most vaccinated state, does not rank in the top ten countries.